randym/axlsx/README.md

 **15. Support for page margins and print options

 **16. Support for password and non password based sheet protection.

+**17. First stage interoperability support for GoogleDocs, LibraOffice, and Numbers

 Installing
 ----------